chijete/CrafyWakeWord/README.md

 - `"window_size_ms"` is the number of milliseconds of the model's listening time window.
 - `"train_epochs"` is the number of epochs for which the model will be trained.
 - `"add_vanilla_noise_to_negative_dataset"` determines whether to add the base noise to the negative dataset.
+- `"voices_generation_with_google"` determines whether or not to generate synthetic voices with Google Cloud.
+- `"custom_dataset_path"` (string or empty string) the path to the directory of your custom dataset.
+You can get more information in the "Custom datasets" section.

 ### 6. Prepare and train the model
 Run these commands within your conda environment: